-Therefore, there will be no impact on the form or function of the woodland as a result of construction activities.
+As a result of all of the mitigation measures identified above, there will be no impact on the form or function of the woodlands as a result of construction.

-4.3.2 Operations
+4.2.2 Operations

-As the woodland will be located off the Project location, and outside of the fence, there is no potential for direct encroachment onto this feature during operations.
+As the woodlands will be located off the Project location, and outside of the fence, there is no potential for direct encroachment onto these features during operations.
 Therefore, there is no potential for impact to the form of the woodland during operations.

-In respect of function, as the woodland is not on the Project location, the potential for impact to function is low.
+In respect of function, as the woodlands are not on the Project location, the potential for impact to function is low.
 Further, as regular maintenance is anticipated to occur infrequently during the year, this would be consistent with existing disturbances on the Project location from agricultural operations.